-The Company's only financial instrument measured at fair value is the investment property, which is categorized as Level 2 in the fair value hierarchy.
+The Company's only financial instrument measured at fair value is the investment property, which is categorized as Level 2 in the fair value hierarchy [note 3 (i) iii)].
 The property was appraised by an external, independent valuation company in early 2010.
 The appraisal was completed by a representative of the valuation company with recognized professional qualifications and experience in the location and category of property being valued.
 The appraisal was based on market values, being the estimated amount for which the property could expect to be sold for on the date of the valuation to a willing buyer in an arm's length transaction after proper marketing where both the buyer and the seller had each acted knowledgeably and willingly.
-The Company continues to rely on the 2010 valuation following an informal review during the Year of capitalization rates for recent sales of similar properties sold in the region.
-The property is leased to a tenant operating complimentary businesses to the Company's adjacent business's which is considered the highest and best use of the property.
+The property is 75% leased to a tenant operating a complimentary business to the Company's adjacent businesses which is considered the highest and best use of the property.
+Unleased space is being used by the Company for short term storage.